NLESC-JCER/cpp2wasm/README.md

 The algorithm is explained in [this video series](https://www.youtube.com/watch?v=cOmAk82cr9M).
 The code we are using came from [geeksforgeeks.org](https://www.geeksforgeeks.org/program-for-newton-raphson-method/).

-Let's first define the mathematical function, which we will be searching for its root, and the derivative of it.
+Let's first define the mathematical equation, which we will be searching for its root, and the derivative of it.

+The equation and its derivative which we will use in this guide are $x^3 - x^2  + 2$ and $3x^2 - 2x$ respectively.

 ```{.hpp file=src/algebra.hpp}
 // this C++ code snippet is store as src/algebra.hpp